habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

       --container-format gz \
       --checksum $(cat /tmp/remember.md5)

-The second vdc-manage command tells Wakame-vdc that this backup object is a machine image that we can start instances of.
+The second vdc-manage command tells Wakame-vdc that this [[backup object|Jargon-Dictionary#Backup-Object]] is a machine image that we can start instances of.

     /opt/axsh/wakame-vdc/dcmgr/bin/vdc-manage image add local bo-customimage \